Applies to: MacroView DMS Next | DMS Next users

 A new group is created with the default name

-In the Groups combobox, type a name for the new group.
+In the Groups combobox, enter a name for the new group.

 - No input field groups